QuentinRa/blog.quentinra.dev/tools/git/tools/pull-requests.md

 [Go back](..)

-In most case before merging into master, we need to ask the permission to do that.
+In most cases, before merging into master, we need to ask the permission to do that.

 We do that by creating a ``Pull request`` for our branch then wait for reviews by the others developers.
-It everything is okay, they can merge it into master.
+If everything is okay, they can merge it into master.

-Here some github tutorial [creating-a-pull-request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+Here some Github tutorial [creating-a-pull-request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 One can define the format of pull request